 Digital marketing in its true essence is the process of using the internet or other digital forms of communication to reach out to potential customers.
-But digital marketing is a broad terminology which encapsulates anything from websites, blogs and ad campaigns to social media, emails and more!
+But digital marketing is a broad terminology that encapsulates anything from websites, blogs, and ad campaigns to social media, emails, and more!
 Let’s dive into why digital marketing makes sense for every business.

 Advantages of Digital Marketing

 Let’s face it – everyone is online now.
 It’s just become easier for brands to connect with their customers, even potential ones, through social media, search engines and targeted ads.
 You no longer have to play Russian roulette with ads – there’s an actual science behind it, which you can master with the right digital marketing courses to equip you.

 The primary goal of any organisation will be to reduce their cost of acquisition/acquiring a customer.
 Digitally, it’s called cost per click.
 You can run multiple ads online for the price of one billboard at a town square.